clj-easy/graal-docs/README.md

 Workarounds:

 - Use a Java 8 version of GraalVM.
+- Include [this library][clj-reflector-graal-java11-fix] when compiling your Clojure code
 - Use the `--report-unsupported-elements-at-runtime` option.
 - Patch `clojure.lang.Reflector` on the classpath with the conditional logic swapped out for non-conditional code which works on Java 11 (but not on